 - Open your account.
 Apply for the type of account you want, whether it’s individual, joint or a retirement account.
 Note, you’ll need to provide your personal and financial information.

 - Fund your account.
 Once your account is open, transfer money.
 Typically, you can make a wire transfer or an ACH transfer.

 - Search for stocks.
 Look up stocks by ticker symbol or use a stock screener to filter the ones you’re interested in.
 The right biotech stock for your portfolio is a matter of cost, risk and strategy.

 - Place an order.
 Once you’ve found an investment you want, specify the number of stocks you want to buy.
 Some brokers let you buy fractional shares, which can be handy if you have a small account and the stock price is too high.
 Finally, submit the order.

-From startups with high hopes to well-established international corporations, there are numerous options for investors interested in purchasing biotech stocks.
+From startups to well-established international corporations, there are numerous options for investors interested in purchasing biotech stocks.
 Select a company to learn more about what they do and how their stock performs, including market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.
 While this list includes a selection of the most well-known and popular stocks, it doesn't include every stock available.

 What ETFs track the biotech category?